ZacGeurts/Simulator/README.md

 <BR /><BR />
 # Overview
 <BR />
 The Simulator is a powerful, open-source computational tool designed for physicists, mathematicians, and computational scientists to model and visualize complex physical systems in three-dimensional (3D) and four-dimensional (4D) spaces.
 (5D) always exists but assume it is smaller than observation influence (Unless viewed from (4D), which is out of this scope.
-Always enough to move the scale.<BR />
+Always enough to move the scale.
+As it is out of this scope you can assume that as merely my opinion.<BR />
 Developed using C++, SDL2, OpenGL, and SDL_ttf GLEW and cmake/make<BR />
 The Simulator provides a robust platform for simulating particle-based and grid-based physical phenomena governed by user-defined equations.
 It supports real-time rendering in multiple visualization modes, including point clouds, isosurfaces, wireframes, particle trajectories, hybrid displays, and 2D surfaces, making it ideal for studying dynamical systems, field theories, and tensor-based physics.
 <BR /><BR />